Vanessa Ferrari

-Vanessa Ferrari (born 10 November 1990) is an Italian artistic gymnast.
+Vanessa Ferrari (born 10 November 1990) is a retired Italian artistic gymnast.
 She was the 2006 World All-Around Champion and competed for Italy at the 2008, 2012, 2016, and 2020 Summer Olympics, winning a silver medal on floor exercise in 2020.
 In doing so, Ferrari became the first Italian to win an individual Olympic medal in Women's Artistic Gymnastics, and the first medallist for the Italian women's team since the 1928 Summer Olympics.
-She is a five-time World medallist and eight-time European medallist, and is currently the most decorated Italian gymnast of all-time.
+She is a five-time World medallist and eight-time European medallist, and is currently the most decorated Italian gymnast of all time.

-Personal information
+Personal life

-Ferrari was born on 10 November 1990 in Orzinuovi.
+Vanessa Ferrari was born on 10 November 1990 in Orzinuovi, Brescia.
 Her mother, Galya Nikolova, is Bulgarian, and her father, Giovanni, is Italian.
 In 2006, she received the Golden Collar for sporting merit from the Italian National Olympic Committee.

 Junior career

-2004
+2004–2005

-Ferrari first rose to prominence as a 13-year-old at the 2004 Junior European Championships where she won the silver medal in the all around competition with a score of 36.525.
+Ferrari first rose to prominence as a 13-year-old at the 2004 Junior European Championships where she won the silver medal in the all around competition with a score of 36.525 behind Steliana Nistor of Romania.
 She also won two bronze medals with the Italian team and on the balance beam with a score of 9.175.

-2005

 Still in the junior ranks for 2005, Ferrari turned in more fine performances at the European Youth Olympics in Italy and the 2005 Mediterranean Games in Almería, Spain, winning the all around gold medal at both competitions as well.
 She also won vault, beam and floor at the latter as well as the silver medal on the uneven bars.

 Senior career

-2006
+2006–2008

-In April, Ferrari competed at the European Championships in Volos, Greece.
+In April Ferrari competed at the 2006 European Championships in Volos, Greece.
 She led the Italian team to win gold with an all around score of 60.750.
-In event finals, she placed seventh on uneven bars, scoring 14.300, seventh on balance beam, scoring 14.875, and second on floor, scoring 15.450.
+In event finals she placed seventh on uneven bars, scoring 14.300, seventh on balance beam, scoring 14.875, and second on floor, scoring 15.450.

-In October, Ferrari competed at the World Championships in Aarhus, Denmark.
+In October Ferrari competed at the 2006 World Championships in Aarhus, Denmark.
 She won the all around final with a score of 61.025.
 In event finals, she placed third on uneven bars, scoring 15.775, sixth on balance beam, scoring 14.675, and third on floor, scoring 15.450.

-2007

-In April, Ferrari competed at the European Championships in Amsterdam, The Netherlands.
+In April 2007 Ferrari competed at the European Championships in Amsterdam, Netherlands.
 She won the all around final with a score of 61.075.
 In event finals, she placed sixth on uneven bars scoring 14.375, eighth on balance beam scoring 13.550, and first on floor scoring 15.400.

-In September, Ferrari competed at the World Championships in Stuttgart, Germany.
+In September she competed at the 2007 World Championships in Stuttgart, Germany.
 She contributed scores of 15.100 on vault and 14.775 on uneven bars toward the Italian team's fourth-place finish.
 Individually, she won the bronze medal in the all around final with a score of 60.550.
 In event finals, she placed eighth on uneven bars scoring 14.700 and sixth on floor scoring 15.050.